mnvr/mars/zsh.md

 > automatically for completion in particular contexts (e.g. there is a function
 > called `_cd` to handle completion for the `cd` command); all we need to do is
 > to arrage for it to be loaded by putting `autoload -U compinit; compinit`

-The `-U` prevents alias expansion, something recommended in zshall(1):

-> The usual alias expansion during reading will be supressed if the autoload
-> builtin or its equivalent is given the option -U. This is recommended for the
-> use of functions supplied with the zsh distribution.

 zsh does some completion even if we don't do `autoload -U compinit; compinit`, but that is (I presume) using the older deprecated completion system, not the